nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Format:** `deletem INDEX`

-* Deletes a meeting with anUdder at the specified meeting `INDEX`.
+* Deletes a meeting with an Udder at the specified meeting `INDEX`.
 * The index refers to the index number shown in the displayed meetings list.

 **Examples:**